China Beijing Environmental Exchange: Notable transactions

-The first transaction under the Panda Standard involved cooperation between China and France.
-Technical support was provided by the Ministry of Science and Technology (MOST), while funding came from the French Development Agency (ADF) and the French Facility for Global Environment (FFEM).
-Franshion Properties, a subsidiary of Sinochem, purchased voluntary emission reductions (VERs) from Yunnan Mengxiang Bamboo Industry Co.
-Ltd.

-Over 50,000 hectares of bamboo were planted, representing 16,800 tonnes of VERs.
-This project supported forest industry development, contributed to poverty reduction, and became the first carbon-neutral real estate initiative in China.
+The first transaction made under the Panda Standard was the result of cooperation between China and France.
+Technical support was provided by the Ministry of Science and Technology (MOST) while funding was provided by the French Development Agency (ADF) and the French Facility for Global Environment (FFEM).
+Franshion Properties, affiliated with Sinochem, purchased voluntary emission reductions (VERs) from Yunnan Mengxiang Bamboo Industry Co.
+Ltd. Over 50,000 hectares of bamboo were planted, using 16,800 tonnes worth of VERs.
+This transaction aided in the development of the forest industry, decreased local poverty, and was the real estate industry's first carbon neutral project.

 Emission Trading System (Beijing)

-In China's Twelfth Five-Year Plan (2011–2015), the government aimed to advance environmental policies by targeting a 17% reduction in carbon emissions relative to GDP.
-This objective marked a shift from the previous plan, which had focused primarily on improving overall energy efficiency.
-The Twelfth Plan also sought to moderate GDP growth, adding complexity to the challenge of reducing emissions.
-Building upon the achievements of the Eleventh Five-Year Plan, it became increasingly difficult to encourage smaller enterprises—many of which already operated efficiently—to adopt stricter targets.
-To achieve its goals, China re-evaluated its traditional industries and explored environmentally friendly alternatives, such as transitioning from coal to nuclear and solar energy sources.

-During the development of the Twelfth Five-Year Plan, China introduced the concept of a carbon trading market, which led to the creation of the Chinese Emissions Trading System (ETS).
-Initially, the ETS was launched as seven pilot programs across different regions.
-The national carbon trading scheme was formally implemented in late 2017.

-Similar to carbon markets globally, companies participating in the ETS are issued emission permits that regulate the amount of carbon they are allowed to emit.
-These permits are essential for maintaining compliance; without them, companies face market restrictions and must reduce emissions to remain within set limits.
-Permits can also be traded internally or with other firms to obtain carbon credits.

-The establishment of the ETS aimed to regulate and gradually reduce carbon emissions through market-based incentives while promoting sustainable economic growth.
-This approach contributed to improved air quality across multiple cities, including Beijing, which served as one of the ETS pilot locations and launched its program in late 2013.
+In China's Twelfth Five-Year Plan (2011–2015), the country aimed to further advance environmental policies, specifically focusing on reducing carbon emissions relative to GDP by 17%.
+This was a departure from the previous plan, which primarily targeted reducing overall energy inefficiency.
+The plan also sought to curb the GDP growth rate, adding an additional challenge to emission reduction efforts.
+Building on the success of the Eleventh Five-Year Plan, it proved challenging to encourage smaller companies, many of which already operated with energy efficiency in mind, to align with these new goals.
+To accomplish this objective, China revisited its traditional core industries and identified new, environmentally friendly alternatives that could produce similar goods.
+For instance, transitioning from coal to nuclear and solar energy sources exemplifies this shift towards greener practices.
+During the development of the Twelfth Five-Year Plan, China introduced the concept of a carbon trading market, which eventually led to the establishment of China's Emission Trading System (ETS).
+Initially, the ETS comprised seven pilot programs, although an official carbon trading scheme was not implemented until late 2017.
+Similar to carbon markets worldwide, companies participating in the ETS rely on emission permits to regulate their emissions.
+These permits are essential for maintaining low emissions levels; without them, companies face significant market restrictions and must actively work to reduce their emissions to comply with set thresholds.
+Once companies obtain permits, they have the flexibility to trade them internally or with other firms to acquire carbon credits.
+The establishment of the ETS aimed to regulate carbon emissions by incentivizing their reduction and maintenance at low levels, all while transitioning towards more sustainable and environmentally-friendly practices without causing significant harm to GDP growth.
+This approach not only contributes to improving air quality in many cities but also specifically benefits places like Beijing, which was one of the pilot locations for the ETS and launched its program in late 2013.